orbitalchicken/Roadmap/Triaged.md

 	mintmenu: show duplicates when item is in multiple categories (LibreOffice, gnome-disks) installing in russian doesn't apply locale properly (/etc/default/locale does indeed show quotes around ru_RU.UTF-8 but that's normal/expected.
 When testing Russian installation, system and desktop are properly l10n'd in Russian here.)
 	system:	Xorg does not start on my ati r128 video card.
 This seems to be an upstream issue in xorg 1.14, but you did mention the b43 hang issue in Maya.
+	KDE: After reboot, I can’t seem to find Update Manager icon.
+	KDE: Can’t log out properly.
+It just goes to a black screen and all I can do is ctrl alt bksp and restart from the prompt.
+	KDE: Just noticed a dead (sort of) link.
+When changing my Appearance, the Theme tab has a link “Get more themes online”, the url is https://wiki.gnome.org/Personalizationthemes/.
+That page gives you a nice message “This page does not exist yet.”

 Upstream
 --------
 	synaptic: crashes when you try to delete any repository - http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=720605